joshy/striprtf/README.md

 print(text)
 ```

+## How to use online
+If you don't want to install, there is also an online version available at https://striprtf.dev

 ## History
 [Pyth](https://github.com/brendonh/pyth) was not working for the rtf files I
 had.
 The next best thing was this gist: